WouterBant/GEVit-DL2-Project/Blogpost.md

 ## Discussion of ["E(2)-Equivariant Vision Transformer"](https://proceedings.mlr.press/v216/xu23b.html)

-In researching and reproducing this paper and its proposed architecture, several aspects caught our attention.
-While their proposed architecture offers advantages over GSA-nets and traditional Vision Transformers, it also has some weaknesses that we would like to highlight.
+While researching and reproducing the proposed architecture from this paper, several aspects stood out to us.
+While their proposed architecture has a clear advantage over GSA-nets and traditional Vision Transformers, it also has some notable weaknesses that we want to discuss.

 [comment]: < Here we say that these methods are computationally expensive and some of our findings. eg steerable but also artifact-like differences (show this with a figure). quickly mention we evaluate on the validation set an increased batch size (and proportionally learning rate) because of computational constraints.
 Display the results we got for their methods here and say we use the reported numbers of the best method in the following parts of the blogpost. >

 <strong> Weaknesses and strengths of proposed method </strong>

 The authors of the original equivariant vision transformer claim that their positional encodings result in an E(2) equivariant model.
-This has the benefit of providing consistent results and predictions for rotated images, a crucial property in fields like medical cell analysis.
-To illustrate this, we display the latent representations of inputs transformed according to an E(2) group action (rototranslation + mirroring) in the following figure.
+This is beneficial because it ensures parameter efficiency and consistent predictions for rotated images, which is crucial in applications such as medical cell analysis.
+To demonstrate this, we display the latent representations of inputs transformed according to an E(2) group action (rototranslation + mirroring) in the following figure.

 ![figure](figures/GEVIT_latent_representations_2.gif)

 Furthermore, Equivariant networks typically benefit from weight sharing and faster generalization.
 However, the authors did not explore this advantage in depth, so we have chosen to investigate this further.
+This was done using experiments which will be explained in detail later.

 In addition to strengths, we also identified several weaknesses in their approach and methods: